-The NYC Compost Project hosted by Snug Harbor Cultural Center & Botanical Garden seeks an enthusiastic individual with compost and outreach experience for a part-time Community Outreach Coordinator position.
+The NYC Compost Project hosted by Snug Harbor Cultural Center & Botanical Garden seeks an enthusiastic individual with compost and outreach experience for a full-time Compost Outreach Coordinator position.

 The NYC Compost Project, created by the NYC Department of Sanitation (DSNY) in 1993, works to reduce waste in NYC and rebuild NYC’s soil by providing New Yorkers with the knowledge, skills, and opportunities they need to produce and use compost locally.
 NYC Compost Project programs and staff are funded and managed through the DSNY Bureau of Recycling and Sustainability (BRS) in partnership with host institutions.

 Snug Harbor Cultural Center & Botanical Garden (Snug Harbor) offers dynamic programming in the arts, horticulture, agriculture, education and recreation for diverse cultures and all ages, on a historic, welcoming campus that is a unique oasis in New York City.
 We envision being a nationally visible yet locally impactful cultural organization beloved by all who visit.
 We value artistic vibrancy, stewardship, conservation, inclusion, community, communication, and discovery.
 Located less than 1.5 miles from the Staten Island Ferry and easily accessible by public transportation, Snug Harbor welcomes nearly 500,000 visitors each year to explore our gardens, grounds, and galleries.
 Our 83-acre campus features 26 architecturally significant buildings and 14 distinctive gardens, including a traditional Chinese garden and a Tuscan garden.
 A vibrant cultural hub, Snug Harbor is also home to several non-profit institutions, artists’ studios, and small businesses.
 Founded in the 19th century as a charitable rest home for sailors, today Snug Harbor is a growing, must-see destination.